Free Clinics set for January, February, March and April

 Prior to coming to Cullowhee, Glover was an assistant volleyball coach at the University of Louisiana at Monroe and worked as head coach at Arizona Western College.
 Glover was named Western Carolina's ninth head volleyball coach on March 28, 2011.

-Glover brings over a decade of coaching experience to the program, including four seasons as a head coach in the collegiate ranks.
+Glover brought over a decade of coaching experience to the program, including four seasons as a head coach in the collegiate ranks.
 She served two separate two-year stints as the head coach at Arizona Western College and Phoenix College.

 While at Arizona Western College she directed the team to a National Junior College Athletic Association Region I Tournament appearance, its ninth-consecutive regional appearance.
 Glover also coached four all-conference performers and an NJCAA All-American.
 In addition, Glover's program attained a 3.2 overall team grade point average.